Data as an Asset

 This section recommends obtaining and using several administration tools.
 It also recommends reading the information in the data dictionary, which is also called the information resource dictionary on page 751.
 The text recommends querying the SYSTABLES table, which is part of the data dictionary in DB2.
 In MySQL, you would examine several different, but similarly named tables.
 The online manual lists them on this page.

-tools, and recommends them for building large systems.
-They often
+recommends them for building large systems.
+They often provide documentation

 The chapter moves on to discuss creating a strategy for database management on page 755.
 In addition to to database concerns, it lists issues that pertain to any IT project, so making them standard concerns in all of your projects is a good idea.